WeiWangTrento/WeiWangTrento.github.io/_pages/about.md

 **Email**: wei.wang AT bjtu.edu.cn | wangwei1990 AT gmail.com. <br />

 **Prospective Students**: I am looking for self-motivated Master and Ph.D students to join my group.
-If you are interested, please drop me an email with your CV and clearly state your English skills, Coding skills, and Research interests.
+If you are interested, please drop me an email with your CV and clearly state your English skills, coding skills, and research interests.
+Besides, outstanding BJTU undergraduates are welcome to join our projects, please feel free to contact me.

 **About Me** <br />
 I am currently a Professor in the Institute of Information Science at BJTU.